carld/heartlamp/readme.md

 7. Connect the updated USBasp programmer to the IDC connector using the ribbon cable that came with the programmer, and a PC USB port
 8. Build src/heartleds.c
     - see the build.bat file
-9. Run AVRDUDESS or use avedude on the commandline to update the AT89S51 with the built code in bin/heartleds.hex
+9. Run AVRDUDESS or avrdude on the commandline to update the AT89S51 with the built code in bin/heartleds.hex
     - see the install.bat file
     - the customised tools/avrdude/avrdude.conf file has a section for the AT89S51